-British Police Say They’ve Found David Schwimmer Look-Alike Suspect In Announcement Channeling Chandler Bing
+British Police Say They’ve Found David Schwimmer Look-Alike Suspect, In Announcement Channeling Chandler Bing

-British police asked the public to help them locate a thief earlier this week who bears a striking relationship to David Schwimmer who played Ross Geller on the classic NBC comedy sitcom Friends.
-The suspect has now been identified, and Lancashire police informed the public of the news in a hilarious tweet that channeled Chandler Bing, another lead character on Friends.
+British police asked the public to help them locate a thief earlier this week, who bears a striking relationship to David Schwimmer, best known for playing Ross Geller on the classic NBC sitcom Friends.
+The suspect has now been identified, and Lancashire police informed the public of the news — via Twitter — in an announcement that channeled Chandler Bing, another lead character on Friends.

 “Could we BE any more overwhelmed with the response to our CCTV appeal about a theft at a restaurant in Blackpool?
 Most importantly, we’re now satisfied we’ve identified the man in the still & our enquiries are very much continuing.
 Huge thanks for sharing it with your Friends.”

 Fans of the hit comedy were quick to chime in with their own tweets that were full of references to Friends.
-People reported on some of the comments which included, “It’s not been his day, his month, or even his year,” and one that referred to a storyline involving Ross and on-again-off-again girlfriend Rachel that said he was “on a break” when he committed the crime.
-Washington Post reported that some titled the burglary case “The One Where Ross Becomes a Thief” in the style of titles given to Friends.
+People reported on some of the comments which included, “it’s not been his day, his month, or even his year,” and one that referred to a storyline involving Ross and on-again-off-again girlfriend Rachel.
+The comment mentioned that he was “on a break” when he committed the crime.
+Washington Post reported that some titled the burglary case “The One Where Ross Becomes a Thief,” a style reminiscent of the titles of Friends episodes.
 Others chimed in, wondering if the getaway car driven during the crime was “stuck in second gear,” a phrase used in the show’s theme song.

 Police Identify Alleged Thief Who Looks Like Friends Alum David Schwimmer https://t.co/dcpAgKKa1x